Cognition: History

 Difficulties in measuring internal cognitive events led to the rise of behaviorism, which sought to explain observable conduct through stimulus–response patterns without reference to unobservable mental states.
 Initially developed by John B. Watson (1878–1958), it dominated psychological research in the first half of the 20th century.
 Challenges in explaining complex human behavior prompted a paradigm shift in the 1950s—the cognitive revolution.
 Instead of studying stimulus–response patterns, researchers examined how the mind receives, stores, and transforms information, placing cognition at the center of psychological research and resulting in the emergence of cognitive subfields across disciplines.

 Jean Piaget (1896–1980) applied these ideas to developmental psychology and proposed a series of cognitive stages through which children pass as they gradually acquire the capacity for abstract thinking.
 Donald Broadbent (1926–1993) integrated ideas from the information theory of communication, developed by Claude Shannon (1916–2001) and Warren Weaver (1894–1978), to analyze how perception transmits and filters information.
 Allen Newell (1927–1992) and Herbert A. Simon (1916–2001) helped establish the field of artificial intelligence while demonstrating how computers can model and simulate human problem-solving.
-In linguistics, Noam Chomsky (1928–present) examined how the brain processes language, identifying universal patterns of language mechanisms.
+In linguistics, Noam Chomsky examined how the brain processes language, identifying universal patterns of language mechanisms.

 These developments across several fields of inquiry led to the formation of cognitive science in the 1970s.
 David Marr (1945–1980) helped unify this interdisciplinary field with the tri-level hypothesis, proposing that the distinct disciplines work on different levels of abstraction but are fundamentally concerned with the same phenomena.
 The advent of neuroimaging techniques such as fMRI and PET revolutionized the neuroscientific study of cognition, enabling the examination of regional, task-specific brain activity.
 Concurrently, advances in computational power and artificial intelligence made possible the design of increasingly complex simulations of cognition and intelligent systems that rival and surpass human cognition in specific tasks.